 \section{Abstract}

-{With sepsis remaining a leading cause of mortality, early identification of septic patients and those at high risk of death is a challenge of high socioeconomic importance.
-The driving hypothesis of this study was that \ac{hsi} could provide novel biomarkers for sepsis diagnosis and treatment management due to its potential to monitor microcirculatory alterations.
-We conducted a comprehensive study involving \acs{hsi} data of the palm and fingers from more than 480 patients on the day of their \ac{icu} admission.
-The findings demonstrate that \acs{hsi} measurements can predict sepsis with an \ac{auroc} of \varSepsisPerformancePalmHSI and mortality with an \acs{auroc} of \varSurvivalPerformancePalmHSI[\acs].
-The predictive performance improves substantially when additional clinical data is incorporated, leading to an \acs{auroc} of up to \varSepsisHSIPlusClinicalDataPerformanceTenHrsPlusAll[\acs] for sepsis and \varSurvivalHSIPlusClinicalDataPerformanceTenHrsPlusAll[\acs] for mortality.
-We conclude that \acs{hsi} presents novel imaging biomarkers for the rapid, non-invasive prediction of sepsis and mortality, suggesting its potential as an important modality for guiding diagnosis and treatment.}
+\bfseries \boldmath With sepsis remaining a leading cause of mortality, early identification of septic patients and those at high risk of death is a challenge of high socioeconomic importance.
+Given the potential of \ac{hsi} to monitor microcirculatory alterations, we propose a deep learning approach to automated sepsis diagnosis and mortality prediction using a single \ac{hsi} cube acquired within seconds.
+In a prospective observational study, we collected \ac{hsi} data from the palms and fingers of over 480 \ac{icu} patients.
+Neural networks applied to \ac{hsi} measurements predicted sepsis and mortality with an \ac{auroc} of 0.80 and 0.72, respectively.
+Performance improved substantially with additional clinical data, reaching \acp{auroc} of 0.94 for sepsis and 0.83 for mortality.
+We conclude that deep learning-based \ac{hsi} analysis enables rapid and non-invasive prediction of sepsis and mortality, with potential clinical value for enhancing diagnosis and treatment.